thierryc/react-fullpage/README.md

 - Simple
 - Mobile ready
 - Hide safari's header on Scroll on iphone and ipad
+- Hide Google Chrome's header on Scroll on iOS and Android
 - Drived by the scroll
 - CSS animation
 - GPU/CPU swtich